dentarg/auth0-blog/_posts/authenticated-identity-trusted-key-auth0.markdown

 ## Testing it Out

 To provide a “real life” example we set up a demo WordPress website.
 We then downloaded and installed the “Login by Auth0” WordPress plugin.
-After activating the login you will be asked to login to your Auth0 Account, and a client will automatically be set up in your Auth0 dashboard.
+After activating the login you will be asked to log into your Auth0 Account, and a client will automatically be set up in your Auth0 dashboard.
 In the WordPress Admin settings under Settings > General > Membership make sure the “Anyone can Register” box is checked.

-On your WordPress website if you go to login with the Auth0 module there should be a button reflecting the name you choose for your Trusted Key Social Connection—in this case we called it “Trusted-Key”.
+On your WordPress website if you go to login with the Auth0 module there should be a button reflecting the name you choose for your Trusted Key Social Connection—in this case, we called it “Trusted-Key”.

 <p align="center"><img src="https://cdn.auth0.com/blog/trusted-key/trusted-key-login.jpg" alt="Auth0 trusted key login demo"></p>